Home Inspection Preview

 If you must reschedule or cancel, please call us immediately.
 Your inspector has reserved 1/2-day of his time for you and a last-minute cancellation will likely result in him being out of work that day.
 There is a $100 fee if the inspection is cancelled or rescheduled within 24 hours of the appointed time.

 - Utilities – Please have your Realtor confirm that the property will be accessible and that utilities (water, electric, gas) are on so we can check plumbing fixtures, appliances, and the like.
-There is a $150 fee for your inspector to return to the property if utilities are not on or if the home is not accessible for inspection.
+There is a $150 fee for your inspector to return to the property if utilities are not on or if the home cannot be inspected at the appointed time for some reason.

 - Radon – The radon test fee includes one trip to the home by our radon technician.
 If the inspection or radon test is rescheduled or cancelled after the technician has placed the test equipment, there will be a $50 trip fee.
 If the radon technician cannot access the home on the first trip, there will be a $50 return trip fee (key not in lockbox, wrong lockbox code, loose dog, seller not home at the agreed-to time to open the door, etc.).